Cabbage Flowers Cabbage Flowers

 General & History

-Most cabbages have small clusters of flowers on fleshy stems, but plant breeders, starting in Roman times, have coaxed some into producing huge densely packed flower heads which are highly edible when immature.
+Most cabbages have small clusters of flowers on tall spindly or fleshy stems, but plant breeders, starting in Roman times, have coaxed some into producing huge densely packed flower heads which are highly edible when immature.
 If they are allowed to mature and the flowers open they become bitter.
-The flowers in the main head are sterile, but if left to mature the stem will sprout small flower heads that are fertile and produce seeds.
+The flowers in the main head are sterile, but once the big head is cut, if the plant is left to mature, the stem will sprout small flower heads that are fertile and produce seeds, used to grow the next generation.

 Varieties

-Broccoli Calabrese - [Broccoli; Brócolis americano (Brazil); B. Brassica oleracea Group Italica]
+Whole Head of Calabrese Broccoli [Broccoli; Brócolis americano (Brazil); Xi Nan Hua Cai (China, lit.
+Flower Vegetable from the Southwest); B. Brassica oleracea Group Italica]

-Broccoli was probably known in Roman times, though it probably looked much more like today's Chinese Broccoli.
+Broccoli was probably known in Roman times, though it probably looked much more like the Heirloom Broccoli (next down).
 It continued to be developed by growers to produce the large flower heads we know today.
 These heads are harvested and eaten well before maturity because they will open into yellow flowers and become mushy and bitter.
-Broccoli stems are also quite edible, though older and tougher ones may need to be peeled.
-Like other cabbages, broccoli is high in fiber, vitamin C, antioxidants and is suspected of significent anticancer benefits.
+Broccoli stems are also quite edible, though older and tougher ones may need to be peeled, and leaves are edible too.
+Like other cabbages, broccoli is high in fiber, vitamin C, antioxidants and is suspected of significant anticancer benefits.
 The photo specimens were about 5-1/2 inches across, 5-1/2 inches long and weighed 13 ounces.
 Broccoli is often sold in narrower heads and/or with longer stems.
 Details and Cooking.

-Broccoli Calabrese - Heirloom - [B. Brassica oleracea Group Italica]
+Leafy Broccoli Stems [B. Brassica oleracea Group Italica]

 This leafy, small headed variety is probably similar to those known in Roman times.
 The stems are thin and quite tender so the whole bunch can be used.
 These were purchased from a specialty grower in Southern California who does a lot of business in greens.

-Actually, with some heading heirloom types are, once the central head is harvested, the plants are knocked down.
+Actually, with some heading heirloom types, once the central head is harvested, the plants are knocked down.
 They then send up plenty of side sprouts similar to these.
 The side sprouts are generally enjoyed by the growers and do not reach the markets.

 Broccoli, Chinese